jebofponderworthy/windows-tools/README.md

 ## RUNMOST.CMD:  download, verify by hash, and run most of the below

-[RUNMOST is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNMOST.CMD) which, if run as administrator, will download, verify integrity by hash, and run OWTAS, OVSS, and then CATE.
+[RUNMOST is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNMOST.CMD) which, if run as administrator, will download, verify integrity by hash, and run TweakNTFS, OWTAS, OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 RUNMOST.CMD does not run TOSC.ps1, because some enterprises will be using Offline Files.